-If we turn on the time machine and travel back in time like 10 20 years back, holding a video camera vertical to capture photos or record videos was pretty odd, hard to process.
+If we turn on the time machine and travel back in time like 10 20 years back, holding a video camera vertically to capture photos or record videos was pretty odd, and hard to process.

 For vertical videos, the prevalent idea was that the audience didn’t like them because of the manner they were consumed (with black bars on either side of the video and a limited viewing angle).

 Video consumption patterns, social media platforms, and the digital world as a whole are constantly evolving at a rapid pace.
 Is there a time when a vertical video is most convenient to capture and upload?
 When is it more beneficial to film videos horizontally for your business?